axemclion/protractor-perf/README.md

 The four statements to note are

-1. Initialize the Perf monitor using `new ProtractorPerf(protractor)`
+1. Initialize the Perf monitor using `new ProtractorPerf(protractor, browser)`
 2. To start measuring the perf, use `perf.start()`
 3. Once the scenario that you would like to perf test completes, use `perf.stop()`
 4. Finally, use `perf.getStats('statName')` in `expect` statements to ensure that all the performance metrics are within the acceptable range.